mcfnord/rml/src/busto.md

 that the letter was written to embarrass Wood.

-In light of this evidence, I find that <mark>Lindquist sought to focus the PCSD'S investigation of the Robnett death threat on Nissen and away from other possible suspects;</mark> and, Lindquist attempted to secure evidence during the investigation that Wagner supplied information about the PCPAO to Nissen.<sup>15</sup> However, I also further find the PCPAO had a legitimate basis for identifying Wood as a PIE officer and the PIE letter its DPA helped draft was not intended to embarrass him, notwithstanding any hustration that Lindquist had regarding Wood’s investigation of Nissen.
+In light of this evidence, I find that <mark>Lindquist sought to focus the PCSD'S investigation of the Robnett death threat on Nissen **and away from other possible suspects**;</mark> and, Lindquist attempted to secure evidence during the investigation that Wagner supplied information about the PCPAO to Nissen.<sup>15</sup> However, I also further find the PCPAO had a legitimate basis for identifying Wood as a PIE officer and the PIE letter its DPA helped draft was not intended to embarrass him, notwithstanding any frustration that Lindquist had regarding Wood’s investigation of Nissen.

 </div>